-Exploring Early Childhood \$30 Exploring Early Childhood \$30 Marine Studies \$25 Marine Studies \$25 Sports, Lifestyle & Recreation \$20 Sports, Lifestyle & Recreation \$20 Work Studies Nil Work Studies Nil
+Exploring Early Childhood Exploring Early Childhood \$30 Marine Studies \$25 Marine Studies \$25 Sports, Lifestyle & Recreation Sports, Lifestyle & Recreation \$20 Work Studies Nil Work Studies Nil

-EVET COURSES (TAFE and External Provider) ATAR: Yes ✓ ATAR: No X Provided at no cost for students enrolled in a HSC program
+EVET COURSES (TAFE and External Provider) ATAR: Yes ✓ ATAR: No X Provided at no cost for students enrolled in an HSC program

-Most $4u \times 1$ year courses are delivered as a whole day per week.
+Most 4u x 1 year courses are delivered as a whole day per week.
 Students undertaking this pattern of study will need to catch up on work missed during their TAFE day for other subjects.
 Students are responsible for their transport to and from the TAFE campus.
-Some TAFE courses are in the afternoons from 2:00pm - 6:00pm and others are in the evening from 4:00pm - 7:30pm.
+Some TAFE courses are in the afternoons running from between 12:00pm - 6:00pm.